j2thex/j2thex.github.io/collections/_posts_en/2024-01-20-motivation-in-companies.md

 ![Wow](/assets/images/posts/motivation/wow.gif)

-## Motivation Fueled by Constant Learning
+## Motivation fueled by constant learning

 Continuous learning is especially important in fast-evolving industries like tech, blockchain, and AI.
 According to LinkedIn's Workplace Learning Report, 94% of employees say they would stay at a company longer if it invested in their career development.